← All Conditions

 Who Performs Thoracic Outlet Surgery?

 TOS surgery is highly specialist and performed at only a small number of centres in the UK.
 It requires expertise in thoracic surgery.
-I offer robotic keyhole decompression at London Bridge Hospital, with excellent outcomes in patients treated to date.
+Dr Okiror offers robotic keyhole decompression at London Bridge Hospital, with excellent outcomes in all patients treated to date.

 Book a Consultation